OSOceanAcoustics/echopype/.github/ISSUE_TEMPLATE/my-files-don-t-convert.md

 ### Provide an example file
 _Required: An example file that allow reproducing the problem._
-- Link to an example raw file: SOME_ONLINE_LOCATION
+- Link to an example raw file: SOME_ONLINE_LOCATION.
+Smaller files are strongly preferred (e.g., <25MB for AZFP and EK60, <100MB for EK80).
 - Raw file sensor model: (FOR EXAMPLE: Simrad EK60)

 ### Troubleshooting